 determine, with effect in relation to the succeeding rating year, to amend or cancel the registration, as the case requires.

-(2) An administrative authority by which the entitlement of a person is registered shall, upon receiving an application in writing from that person for cancellation of the registration, cancel the registration with effect from the day on which the application was received.
+(2) An administrative authority by which the entitlement of a person is registered shall, upon receiving an application made in a manner approved by the administrative authority from that person for cancellation of the registration, cancel the registration with effect from the day on which the application was received.

 (3) On making a determination as to the amendment or cancellation of the registration of the entitlement of a person the administrative authority concerned shall cause that person to be notified in writing of the determination and of the reason why the cancellation or amendment is proposed to be effected.